RSS: History

 Microsoft Outlook team announced on their blogs that they were adopting Firefox's RSS icon.
 In February 2006, Opera Software followed suit.
 This effectively made the orange square with white radio waves the industry standard for RSS and Atom feeds, replacing the large variety of icons and text that had been used previously to identify syndication data.

 In January 2006, Rogers Cadenhead relaunched the RSS Advisory Board without Dave Winer's participation, with a stated desire to continue the development of the RSS format and resolve ambiguities.
 In June 2007, the board revised their version of the specification to confirm that namespaces may extend core elements with namespace attributes, as Microsoft has done in Internet Explorer 7.
 According to their view, a difference of interpretation left publishers unsure of whether this was permitted or forbidden.

 Example

 RSS is XML-formatted plain text.
-The RSS format itself is relatively easy to read both by automated processes and by humans alike.
-An example feed could have contents such as the following:
+The RSS format itself is relatively easy to read both by automated processes and by humans alike, using tags, between angle brackets, to delineate information category, type or attributes.
+Content is contained between two tags, with a slash placed in the second tag.
+An example feed could have contents such as the following (with tags between angle brackets):